TheRealBrax/BraxOS/README.md

 - Launch `Browser` or `Notes` from there
 - Save notes and refresh to keep them stored
 - Open `Files` and click a file to preview content

+## Credits

+- Thank you to `@SerenityUX` for creating the tutorial that I was following
+- AI was used to check the code